Overview

 Practical Information

 Transport – Ballyjamesduff is easily reached by road via the R194 and R196.
 Regular Bus Éireann service (route 187) links the town with Oldcastle, Mountnugent, Virginia, Crossakiel and Kells.
 Since October 2024, Local Link route 186 provides several daily connections to Cavan, Crosskeys, Mullagh, Moynalty, Kells and Gibbstown, making public transport a viable option for day‑trippers.
+The nearest train station is in Drogheda, about 45 km away, with onward bus connections.

 Parking – Free on‑street parking is available around the town centre, with additional spaces near the museum and market house.

 Accessibility – The museum’s main galleries are wheelchair‑accessible, and most public buildings in the town have level entrances.
-Visitors requiring assistance are advised to contact the museum directly ahead of their visit.
+Visitors requiring assistance are advised to contact the museum ahead of their visit.

-Contact & Further Details – For the latest information on events, opening times and any seasonal changes, please visit the Cavan County Council’s tourism page for the museum.
+Visitor Services – For the latest information on events, opening times and any seasonal changes, please visit the Cavan County Council’s tourism page for the museum.